+Penalty

-Definition Penalty Warning
+Warning

-A player unintentionally violates the Player Communication policy (see MTR 4.1).
+A player violates the Player Communication policy.
 An intentional violation, or attempting to take advantage of a previously committed violation, is defined as Cheating - Fraud.

 Example

 - A. A player is asked how many cards he has in his hand and answers "Three."
 A few moments later, he realizes that he has four. - B. A player claims she hasn't played her land for the turn, but it is determined that she had and forgot.